FIRE Nuts (Spicy Asian Mala Peanuts)

 - Be careful with handling chilis.
 The natural capsaicin from the chili pepper activates a protein in your cells to sense heat- and may cause a stinging sensation.
 Consider wearing gloves and be sure not to touch your nose or mouth while cooking with peppers.
 Wash your hands well after handling.

-- Nuts infused by chilis: There are 6 different kinds of dried chilies.
+- Infused nuts with chilis: There are 6 different kinds of dried chilies.
 This recipe uses one of the hottest- spicy and numbing peppers!
 If you substitute a milder chili, you may need to add chilies to achieve a similar flavor.

-- You are cooking with hot oil to make the nuts delicious and crisp.
-Take care that the mala fried peanuts are cool before you taste
+- You are frying the peanuts with hot oil (medium heat) in your wok to make the nuts delicious and crisp.
+Let the peanuts drain on paper towels on a baking sheet in a single layer.
+Be sure to let them cool before you taste.

-- Sprinkle Kosher salt for sea salt if you would like to substitute
+- Sprinkle Kosher salt for sea salt if you would like to substitute.
+Love salty peanuts

-- Sichuan Salty & Spicy Peanuts – These nuts can have a slight mouth-numbing effect (It’s part of the charm!)
+- Sichuan Salty & Spicy Peanuts – These cooked peanuts can have a slight mouth-numbing effect (It’s part of the charm!)
 Have some delicious beer nearby!
+Add some zing with this great party snack.

-- Chinese New Year Nuts: FIRE nuts are the perfect Chinese New Year appetizer, or Chinese New Year gift- January 27 2023 – Year of the Tiger
+- Make Chinese New Year Nuts: FIRE nuts are the perfect Chinese New Year appetizer, or Chinese New Year gift- Saturday, February 10th, 2024 to February 24th – Year of the Dragon

-- These Mala peanuts are vegetarian, vegan, dairy-free, gluten-free- Perfect for special dietary cuisine
+- These wok fried peanuts are vegetarian, vegan, dairy-free, gluten-free, and Keto- Hence, they are perfect for special dietary cuisine

-- Store Fire Nuts for up to 2 weeks.
-Cover the peanuts in an air-tight container.
+- Store these spiced peanuts for up to 2 weeks.
+Cover the peanuts in an airtight container.
 This specialty food makes a great gift.

 Mix It Up: